Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 Be sure to focus on only 1 or 2 platforms, post authentic content to your brand and writing personality, and to follow industry professionals to stay abreast to the world of publishing.

 PS.
-Download these social media post ideas for free here!
+Download the social media post ideas here!

 Other articles to help you promote your book: